 Applications to grades 10 and 11 are only accepted for the Kapālama campus.
 Kamehameha will schedule applicants to grades 10 and 11 for testing in late November.
 Testing is conducted in groups of 20-25 children in self-contained classrooms.
 Testing takes about 3-1/2 hours and includes an essay-writing component.

 Applicants are required to submit their final report card from the previous school year, and their first semester report card for the current school year (once they are received, typically in January).
 Parents/Legal Guardians of students who are home schooled should call Admissions if they have any questions regarding report card submittal requirements.

 Applicants also submit two Teacher Reference Reports Acceptable TRRs will be completed by the applicant’s previous year and/or current year Math teacher(s) and/or Language Arts/English teacher(s).
 Applicants also submit Administrative Reference Report from their current Principal, Vice Principal or School Counselor.

 Once all tests, interviews and observations have been administered and completed, and all grade-level required documents (report cards, references, etc.) have been received, applicants are reviewed by a four-member rating committee comprised of current Kamehameha Schools’ faculty and staff who work with students in the grade level to which the children are applying.

 Committee members rate the applications individually, and then the Admissions Office compiles their scores to arrive at an overall “composite score” for each student.

 The applicants are divided by campus, region and gender, and ranked by their composite score.
-Committee members then meet to discuss the applicants and make their final selection recommendations.
+Committee members then meet to discuss the applicants and make their final ranking recommendations.
 The Admissions Office records committee decisions and notifies parents.